Rosengart Collection Museum: Collection

 His Klee collection is the largest in private hands after that of the artist's family.
-Some of his Picassos were exhibited at the musée Picasso de Lucerne opened in 1978 by the Rosengarts, to celebrate the 800th anniversairy of the city.
+Some of his Picassos were exhibited at the musée Picasso de Lucerne opened in 1978 by the Rosengarts, to celebrate the 800th anniversary of the city.

 His only daughter, Angela, founded the Fondation Rosengart in 1992.
 The Rosengart Collection opened in March 2002 and received more than 100,000 visitors in the following twelve months.

 Building

 The former neoclassical building of the Swiss National Bank, built in 1923-1924 by the Zurich architect Hermann Herter, is purchased and its conversion entrusted to the architect Roger Diener.
-The art museum opened on March 26, 2002.
+The art museum opened on 26 March 2002.

 The ground floor shows works by Picasso, the basement those by Klee, and the first floor other artists.
 The former bank's conference room is preserved in its original state and open to visitors.